Types of Natural Stone for Home Decoration

 Labradorite (peacock stone)

 Color palette: usually black and gray, occasionally light.
-Rainbow surface stains of blue-green, more rarely golden-yellow or orange color give the stone its decorative effect.
+Iridescent surface patches of blue-green, and more rarely golden-yellow or orange, give the stone its decorative effect.

-Physical properties: high strength, wear-resistance and frost-resistance; water absorption no more than 0,21, density 2,71; the stone is moderately hard, brittle, perfectly polished, extremely decorative.
+Physical properties: high strength, wear resistance, and frost resistance; water absorption no more than 0.21; density 2.71; the stone is moderately hard, brittle, takes an excellent polish, and is extremely decorative.

 - monumental architecture